learn-academy-2019-alpha/Assessments/Week-4.md

 puts "I am printing a random number #{x}"
 ```

+That is what we call sting interpolation the syntax is a bit different from javascript.

 #### 6. How do you feel about testing right now?
 What potential pros/cons/barriers/advantages do you see to implementing BDD in your own code?

 //Your Answer

+I felt comfortable with testing on javascript and the same goes for testing in ruby.

 //Googled Answer

+A common problem with poor unit tests is they rely too much on how the tested function is implemented.
+This means if you update the function, even without changing the inputs and outputs, you must also update the test.
+This is a problem because it makes doing changes tedious.

 #### 7. What is an instance variable in Ruby?
 How is it different from a normal, local variable?

 //Your Answer

+A normal or a local variable has scope only within the current context while an instance variable has scope throughout one instance of a class

 //Googled Answer

 #### 8. Ruby has a great community and tons of free resources to help you learn.
 Here is the long list of great resources: https://www.ruby-lang.org/en/documentation/.
 Below are a few popular ones:
 - Interactive Ruby tutorial (http://tryruby.org/levels/1/challenges/0)